Used also for military purposes ...

 Today it is possible to use a more modern version (ADA 95) for free.
 Just take a look at the GNU ADA Project page or here at libre.adacore.com.

-Also, Aonix has released a limited, but free version of their commercial product, more infos can be found at their website.
+And finally, Aonix had released a few years ago a limited, but free version of their commercial product, which could be still found at this weblink.

 |